VRLabs/World-Physics/README.md

 This package is set up for a physics demo.
 A cube falls and collides with the world.
 Use the demo to learn basic avatar physics.

-The "Is Kinematic" property doesn't seem to persist, so you must constantly animate this property if you want it to stay the way you animated it.

 Using gravity seems to have some minor local-only issues on the Y axis and with culling.
 Not really a big deal, hard to even notice.
 Doesn't happen if you don't use gravity on a given rigidbody.

 ## Downloads